Steven11q/re-command/README.md

 # re-command-forked: Automated Music Recommendation System for Navidrome

 This is a fork that has been modified to reflect the changes I made to get it to run properly on my machine.
-I have also modified it to use Streamrip instead of a nonexistant package to get the urls from deezer As is this will only import songs from deezer using the playlist from Listenbrainz, but if anyone feels like it theyre free to modify it to add more functionality
+I have also modified it to use Streamrip for stability I have removed the last FM functionality

 IE: This one works, but probably not well